Devin-McLellan/active-directory-lab/docs/2_goal-and-purpose.md

-# Goal and purpose
+# Goal And Purpose
-The main goal with this project is to create a functional local network (LAN) for a small business which contains 10 local users.
-The project will involve the implemention of a Active Directory, where a structured database will be used for the the company.
-The project will show the several steps in implementing a functioning AD for a small business.
-The goal is to build up a secure and structured platform which constist of following parameters:
+The main goal with this project is to create a functional local area network (LAN) for a small business with ten local users.
+The project includes the implementation of Active Directory (AD) to establish a structured and secure database for the company.

-- Basic security will be implemented in the AD.
-- A fall-back hyperv client will be implemented if the first one fails.
+This documentaion explains the steps required to build a **fully functioning AD environment** designed for a small-scale bussiness use.

+The objective is to develop a secure, stable and well-organized platform based on the following parameters:
+- Implement basic security features within Active Directory.
+- Configure a fallback Hyper-V client to ensure **system redundancy**.
-- Document hardware information users will need and their services in use.
+- Document **hardware information, user accounts and active services used within the network.**